umazumder21/thelare_webvr_tutorial/lectures/DAY_TWO.md

 ## Session 4 - photosphere example / crop photos
 - come back as a group and show them a youtube video [create photosphere](https://www.youtube.com/watch?v=NPs3eIiWRaw)
 - break back and get all their photos
-- everyone create accounts somewhere and upload their own photos, maybe danny can create thelare account
 - add their image to the site

 ## Session 5 - pair create new project